 How to get your child ready for school in Cyprus; including the type of nursery schools available, registration and the vaccination records required...

-The Ministry of Education and Culture has approval of all nursery schools (or kindergartens) operating on the island, whether a state-run public school or a private nursery school.
+The Ministry of Education, Culture, Sport and Youth has approval of all nursery schools (or kindergartens) operating on the island, whether a state-run public school or a private nursery school.
 The Ministry of Education and Culture also determines the curriculum to be followed.
 There are 3 categories of nursery school:

-- Public nursery schools operate under the authority of the Ministry of Education and Culture, working in collaboration with parents' associations and community authorities.
+- Public nursery schools (Δημόσιο/Dimósio) operate under the authority of the Ministry of Education, working in collaboration with parents' associations and community authorities.
 All teachers are qualified, while the teachers' aids must have completed secondary schooling.

-- Communal nursery schools are run by parents' associations or community authorities and are registered by the Ministry of Education and Culture.
+- Community nursery schools (Κοινοτικό/Koinotikó) are run by parents' associations or community authorities and are registered by the Ministry of Education and Culture.

 - Private nursery schools are privately established and owned however they are all approved by Ministry of Education and Culture and operate according to the Private Schools' Law, 1971, of the Republic of Cyprus.

 Registration for a place in a public nursery takes place over a 2 day period during January.
 The exact dates are announced by the Ministry of Education.